Curfewat6/brokenaxe/README.md

 Enter username (optional): steve@email.com<br>
 Enter password (optional): steve<br>

-For Session management, User can choose to conduct the session replay attacks or not.
-Additionally, user may supply credentials to enhance testing phase to check for credential-protected portals<br>
+<h3>For Session management, User can choose to conduct the session replay attacks or not.
+Additionally, user may supply credentials to enhance testing phase to check for credential-protected portals<br></h3>

+<h3>BrokenAxe will generate a list of URLs available for testing, if requested<br></h3>
 BrokenAxe to provide a list to test?: (User can specify Y/N)<br>

-BrokenAxe will generate a list of URLs available for testing:<br>
 URL                                                         Expected Code  Actual Code<br>
 https://35.212.180.132/logout.php                           200            302<br>
 https://35.212.180.132/transaction_history.php              200            302<br>